Holly Fern

 Light

-Thrives in medium to bright indirect light.
-While it can tolerate lower light levels, avoid direct afternoon sun which can scorch the leathery foliage.
-North or east-facing windows are ideal.
+Medium to bright indirect light works well.
+Lower light is tolerable; direct afternoon sun can scorch the leathery fronds.
+North or east windows are good options.

 In-Depth Care & Growth